• Add description, images, menus and links to your mega menu

 Yes, especially in Asia and premium segments.

-Is specialty coffee worth the price?
+Is Specialty Coffee worth the price?

 Yes, it sustains quality, farmers, and long-term supply.